eliranwong/wsl2/input_method/ibus.md

 export DefaultIMModule=ibus<br>
 dbus-launch ibus-daemon -drx<br>

-It is <b>NOT recommended</b> to automate the service in this way, because "dbus-launch ibus-daemon -drx" work for some apps only.
+It is <b>NOT recommended</b> to automate the service the way above, because "dbus-launch ibus-daemon -drx" work for some apps only.

 To make input method to work with all GUI apps, take a look at our tricks on running GUI apps.